 With Moosicology, I wanted to create a music teaching tool that makes music learning accessible to all children, without the usual restraints of time, money, transport time to lessons and the hassle of finding the right instrument and teacher.

 And because the Moosicology method is based on educational but fun songs and stories, even the smallest of toddlers and babies can start their musical journey in the comfort of their own home, in a way that fits their personal development.

 There’s enough scientific evidence to show that early music learning is an all-round brain booster for babies and children (see The Science).
 In my ideal world, every child would get the chance to learn music from a young age.
 Parents are always told about the need to support their baby’s language development but rarely it is mentioned that the best way to do it is to support their baby’s musical development!

 And toddlers and small children can gain so much from early music learning, yet so far it’s only the fortunate few who have been able to access and afford music lessons locally.
-Now we finally have The Complete Moosicology Package available online so that you can order a copy to your own home and start boosting your child’s music learning.
+Now we finally have The Complete Moosicology Package available so that you can order a copy to your own home and start boosting your child’s music learning.
 You don’t need any musical experience to use the product – the whole point of it is that it teaches the core music skills – although aimed at children, we regularly hear from parents telling us how much they have learned from it!

 Founder of Moosicology, Author of ‘The Music Miracle – The Scientific Secret to Unlocking Your Child’s Full Potential’

 PhD Researcher at the Institute of Education, University of London